 The OPC database contains 1 will of someone who lived in this parish.

-The OPC database contains no wills that mention this parish.
+The OPC database contains 1 will which mention this parish.

 No registered users have badged this parish yet.
 To share your interest with others, why not register as frequent use of this site?